MasterChief93/ProgettoIIW/README.md

 Preliminar instruction:
-These 3 folder need to be present inside the main folder of the projectt in order to compile correctly the libwurfl library:
+These 3 folders need to be present inside the main folder of the projectt in order to compile correctly the libwurfl library:
 - apr-1.5.2 (folder obtained by extracting the file downloadable here: http://apache.panu.it//apr/apr-1.5.2.tar.gz
 - httpd-2.2.31 (folder obtained by extracting the file downloadable here: http://mirrors.muzzy.it/apache//httpd/httpd-2.2.31.tar.gz
 - libwurfl-master (You can download the folder here, because we modified a file in order to work with our project: https://mega.nz/#F!ZVVAhJaL!EGc1UKXblJBYSxRDYuo-DQ